Skip to main content

 How do I file a Petition to Graduate?

 Everyone who receives a bachelor's degree from Northwestern must first submit a Petition to Graduate.
 You need to file a Petition to Graduate for each major you plan to complete, as well as a Minor Application if you plan to graduate with a minor.
 For your ISP major, download and fill out the appropriate Graduation Petition.
 Please leave blank any portions you are unsure about.
 Email the ISP Director listing several times when you will be available to meet.
 Bring the petition form with you to your appointment.
-You can read more about this requirement.

 How do I declare an additional major?

 Different departments have different procedures for declaring a major.
 You will need to fill out a Declaration of Major Form and in some instances you may need to meet with an adviser or with the director of undergraduate studies in that department.
-Browse a full listing of available majors and minors in WCAS with contact information.
+Browse a full listing of available majors and minors in WCAS or MEAS with contact information.

 How do I drop ISP?

 Who is my adviser?
-How do I make an appointment?

 Can I have my mail and/or packages delivered to ISP?

-How do I request an ISP House key?
+How do I request ISP House access?

 How do I make an appointment with an ISP tutor?
 What if I am having trouble with a non-ISP class?